 If you're considering purchasing or selling a home, you might want to learn about roof certifications and how they can affect a home purchase or sale.

-What is a Roof Certification?
+What Is a Roof Certification?

-- Condition of roofing materials
+- Overall condition of roofing materials

 - Ridges, caps and drip edges

-- Soundness of drains, downspouts, and gutters
+- The soundness of drains, downspouts, and gutters

 - Flashing around roof pipes, chimneys, vents, valleys and mounting of HVAC units

-Factors Influencing Roof Inspections and Certifications
+Factors That Influence Roof Certifications